wyliodrinstudio/WyliodrinSTUDIO/docs/source/dialogs_notifications.rst

 ===========================

 |

-In the *"workspace"* plugin you will find, additionally to the functions presented in the :ref:`API section <api>`, some functions design to create and display in the application some customized pop-ups, like dialogs, prompts and notifications.

 |

+In the *"workspace"* plugin you will find, additionally to the functions presented in the API sections, some functions design to create and display in the application some customized pop-ups, like dialogs, prompts and notifications.

 Dialogs
 *********